-Natural disasters are on the rise, and not just around the world but here at home in Canada.
-Climate change has led to drier summers causing wildfires, warmer sea surface temperatures which create more hurricanes and melting ice caps increasing floods across our country wreaking havoc on our homes and cities.
+Natural disasters are on the rise, not just around the world but here in Canada.
+Climate change is causing wildfires in BC and Alberta.
+The heat it generates leads to warmer sea surface temperatures that create more hurricanes.
+And let's not forget the melting ice caps are increasing floods across our country, wreaking havoc on our homes and cities.

 - Damage caused to the exterior of your home as the result of freezing, melting or moving snow or ice and heaving frost.

 Climate change on your home in the spring also extends into the winter.
 If you're not regularly shovelling around the foundation of your home, as the snow melts, it can leak into your home through cracks in the foundation.

 Finding the source of this kind of flood is difficult because water wicks to its lowest point.
 In other words, water could enter your basement from the back of the house but flood the front of your home as it makes its way through the unseen crevices.

 - Damage caused by snowslide, landslide and other forms of earth movement (e.g., earthquakes).
 Note: However, damage from a fire or explosion caused by earth movement may be covered.

 Climate change increases the risks of earthquakes and landslides.
 Earthquakes happen at different magnitudes, and you can see the history of earthquakes on Canadian soil here, including the ones that occurred in the last 30 days.

 According to the insurance bureau of Canada, a magnitude of 7.1 could cause up to $65 billion in damages.
 According to government studies, at some point in the next 30 years, there is a reasonable chance an earthquake of that magnitude could hit BC.